yasminzy/website/docs/tutorial/prism.md

 - prism-twilight
 - prism

-I also add an scss [component](https://prismjs.com/index.html#languages-list).
+I also add an SCSS [component](https://prismjs.com/index.html#languages-list).
 Prims supports Markup, CSS, JavaScript, and C-like by default so we do not need to import them.

 Prism supports some [plugins](https://prismjs.com/index.html#plugins).
 I use [autolinker](https://prismjs.com/plugins/autolinker) here to make the link in the code works.